jaredcobb/ccb-core/README.txt

 = Documentation =

-The [http://www.wpccb.com/documentation/](official documentation) has more information, including code samples, hooks, filters, and links to tutorials.
+The [official documentation](https://www.wpccb.com/documentation) has more information, including code samples, hooks, filters, and links to tutorials.

 == Installation ==